 Young GA, Bosly A, Gibbs DL, Durrant S. A double-blind comparison of fluconazole and nystatin in the prevention of candidiasis in patients with leukaemia.
 Antifungal Prophylaxis Study Group.
 Eur J Cancer 1999; 35: 1208-13.
 PubMed Citation (Controlled trial of nystatin vs fluconazole for prevention of fungal infections in 160 patients with leukemia on chemotherapy; ALT elevations occurred in 24% of nystatin vs 24% of fluconazole treated patients, but most were attributed to other causes; one patient in each group developed “hepatitis”).

 Antifungal drugs.
 Treat Guidel Med Lett 2009; 7: 95-102.
-PubMed Citation (Concise summary of therapy of fungal infections with recommendations on agents, dosage and duration of treatment and safety: nystatin listed as a topical antifungal agent but is not discussed).
+PubMed Citation (Concise summary of therapy of fungal infections with recommendations on agents, dosage and duration of treatment and safety; nystatin is listed as a topical antifungal agent, but is not discussed).

 OTHER REFERENCE LINKS

 Top of page